 Tool Overview: VSTS stands for Visual Studio Team Services; is an extension of Microsoft Visual Studio.
 It is an integrated development environment (IDE) and is usually run in the cloud (Azure).
 The tool is used to load test mobile applications or website’s performance before their launch to check any performance bottlenecks even before it reaches the customers.

 Tool Functionality: This tool is used to run URL-based load tests with Azure DevOps and sets all the required parameters to run the test.
 When the test is completed, the results display the overall application performance in a separate summary page.
 This page displays important metrics such as average response time, user load, requests per second, failed requests, other intervening errors along with test usage.
 Response time pinpoints the time an application has taken to respond to requests which are the key metrics for measuring any app’s performance.

-Tool Overview: This tool helps to stress test environment to ensure the website or an application is stable even under the spikes or in heavy traffic.
+Tool Overview: This tool helps to stress the test the environment to ensure the website or an application is stable even under spikes or in heavy traffic.
 It generates actionable insights that help dive into the live data and effectively know any performance issues while load testing is in progress.
-It enables continuous testing in the cloud (anytime without worrying about any hardware), eliminates traditional costs and gives more value to it.
+It enables continuous testing process in the cloud (anytime without worrying about any hardware), eliminates traditional costs and gives more value to it.